 Perhaps the most convincing answer to “why metasearch?” however is this one: It’s free to list a hotel on trivago, a leading global hotel metasearch.

-Why an Internet booking engine, and why does it have to be optimised?
+Why an Internet booking engine, and why does it have to be optimized?

 Because that’s how to capture those elusive direct bookings online.